Ervvk/budjet-frontend/README.md

 # budjet-frontend
-react frontend for a simple budget managament app
+react frontend for a simple budget management app